passcod/mtwitter/README.md

 REST Interface
 --------------

-The REST interface is fully managed, which means it transparently handles rate-limiting (in a more intelligent fashion than just waiting 15 minutes when an HTTP 429 is hit), and also takes care of fetching and refreshing configuration data as recommended by Twitter.
+The REST interface is fully managed, which means it (will) transparently handles rate-limiting (in a more intelligent fashion than just waiting 15 minutes when an HTTP 429 is hit), and also takes care of fetching and refreshing configuration data as recommended by Twitter.